 - Remove the cover from the skillet, stir, and cook another 5 minutes uncovered.
 Keep warm while the pasta finishes cooking.

 - Drain the pasta.
-Toss with the remaining tbsp olive oil, then stir in the sausage and greens mixture, followed by the feta cheese.
+Toss with the remaining tablespoon olive oil, then stir in the sausage and greens mixture, followed by the feta cheese.
 Serve and enjoy!